tigerbeetle/tigerbeetle/docs/DESIGN.md

 **We want to make it easy for others to build the next generation of financial services and applications without having to cobble together an accounting or ledger system of record from scratch.**

-TigerBeetle implements the latest research and technology to deliver unprecedented safety, durability and performance while reducing operational cost by orders of magnitude and providing a fantastic developer experience.
+TigerBeetle implements the latest research and technology to deliver unprecedented safety, durability and performance while reducing operational costs by orders of magnitude and providing a fantastic developer experience.

 ## Safety